-- 1. All employees must weak protective hygiene mask coving the nose area al all time while inside and outside of the company. - 2.
+- All employees must wear protective hygiene mask coving the nose area al all time while inside and outside of the company. - 2.
 Entering the area within the company requires temperature testing every time.
 In the event of fever, flu, coughing, running nose or body temperature exceeding 37.5, the company shall require suspension of work for observation at home, including preliminary investigation of the likelihood of Covid-19 infection or not.
-If there is no risk of infection the employee shall be on rest until returning to normal.
+If there is no risk of infection the employee shall be on rest until returning

+- to normal.
 In the event of risk, there shall be applicable guideline for treatment of individual coming to contact with the Covid-19. - 3.
 Prior to finger scan for time record, cleaning gel shall be applied as prepared by the company. - 4.
-Emphasis of distancing applies.
-There shall be no employee concentration more than permitted by law to avoid risk of Covid-19 infection.
-Party or meeting for large number of individuals shall be suspended but instead to utilize the online conference. - 5.
+In the event of conference of large number of people, to arrange conference room with appropriate distancing and supplementing application of meeting procedure in the form of an online system to avoid too much congestion. - 5.
 Avoid area of risk, and high concentration of people.
 If inevitable, to exercise self-protection the best the individual can. - To compile information, news or announcement from various sources as information for preparedness against the occurring situation including PR for all employees to be aware of as a precaution. - 7.
 Monitor and survey risks of Covid-19 infection closely, and continuingly by supervisors and summarized report to security officer, and the Executive Committee.

-Supporting plan in the event employees are infected with Covid-19
+Supporting plan in the event employees are infected with Covid-19, if infection recurs in the society.